Indiantown, Florida: Public transportation

+Parks and Recreation

 Indiantown is the home of Payson Park, one of the top thoroughbred horse racing facilities in the United States.
-Among the trainers with their champion horses who have participated in this event are William Mott, Christophe Clement, Roger Attfield, Shug McGaughey, John Kimmel, and Tom Albertrani.
-Monkees frontman Davy Jones also kept a stable of Thoroughbred horses in Indiantown, and it was here that he died in 2012 on Leap Year Day.
+Among the trainers with their champion horses who have participated in this event are William Mott, Christophe Clement, Roger Attfield, Shug McGaughey, John C. Kimmel, and Tom Albertrani.
+The Monkees frontman, Davy Jones, also kept a stable of thoroughbred horses in Indiantown, and it was here that he died in 2012 on Leap Year Day.

+Other parks located within the village are Big Mound Park, Booker Park, Post Family Park, and Timer Powers Park.